-nvestigators are encouraged to discuss proposal ideas with the WSG director.
+Investigators are encouraged to discuss proposal ideas with the WSG director.
 To arrange a time to talk or for any questions, please contact WSG at wsgres@uw.edu or 206.543.6600.

-W. Russell Callender Director wrc4@uw.edu

-Kate Litle Assistant Director for Programs kalitle@uw.edu
+W. Russell Callender Director wrc4@uw.edu Kate LitleDeputy Director kalitle@uw.edu